1. Introduction: A Roundtable to Commemorate the Work of Colin S. Gray (Dec. 29, 1943 – Feb. 27, 2020)

 Context and Culture

 The first and principal consideration for the strategist is a firm grasp of the strategic environment and context in which one’s strategy is to be conducted.
 Professor Gray referred to the “sovereignty of context” to highlight its importance.
-The sources of this foundation were listed as political, military, socio-cultural, geographic, technological, and historical context.> Our comprehension of the strategic context frames our understanding of our adversary and the particular environment in which strategy will operate.
-It is clear that shortfalls in strategic performance by the United States in Iraq and Afghanistan stem from shortfalls in understanding the particular context and culture that the US and its allies sought to change.
+The sources of this foundation were listed as political, military, socio-cultural, geographic, technological, and historical context.148 Our comprehension of the strategic context frames our understanding of our adversary and the particular environment in which strategy will operate.
+It is clear that shortfalls in strategic performance by the United States in Iraq and Afghanistan stem from shortfalls in understanding the particular context and culture that the United States and its allies sought to change.
 Gray emphasized that strategic culture is neither fixed nor determinant, but it does cue or frame problem recognition and initially forms a lens on solutions.149 Good strategy presumes some grasp of the “other” and must incorporate an understanding of the relevant history, geography, sociology, and anthropology.

 Compromise and Councils of War